 If you parents understand this, this is your responsibility before your children and before God.
 You are to protect them and guide them from the consequences of their foolishness.
 They can't see the consequences the way you can because you've had the experience.
 It's the responsibility of parents to protect them, and sometimes punish them in order to protect them, so they realize they need to fear the consequences of doing the wrong thing.
 "Foolishness is bound up in the heart of a child, but the rod of correction will drive it far from them."

 Those are simple principles.
 God follows His childrearing instructions.
-He wants us to understand we are going to pay for the consequences of our sin, and as Carl was showing in his sermonette, they disobeyed the angel God gave them.
+He wants us to understand we are going to pay for the consequences of our sin, and as the sermonette showed, they disobeyed the angel God gave them.
 One time after another they paid the consequences of their sin.

 Back to Deuteronomy 30.
 We'll consider all of it now, because what we have here from verse 15 through verse 20 is a very simply stated, but stirring call to commitment—the commitment of being faithful, the commitment of being loyal.
 It reminds me of that section in Luke 14:33, the "count the cost" section we give to people before they are baptized.
 Jesus said you've got to love Me more than father, mother, sister, brother, and in verse 33 He says that if a person is not willing to sacrifice, denying himself all that he has, he's not worthy of being My disciple.
 Our commitment has to be to being as loyal as we possibly can.